 Just these two things.
 That’s all it takes.

 If it’s that simple, why do so many people keep messing it up?

 Because they take the wrong paths trying to get to these destinations.
-Of the 9 Ways to preserve muscle while maximising fat burn, 6 light up your pathways to ‘Adequate Protein Ingestion’ and remaining three ensure that you execute the ‘Resistance Exercises’ correctly.
+Of the 9 Ways to preserve muscle while maximizing fat burn, 6 light up your pathways to ‘Adequate Protein Ingestion’, and the remaining three ensure that you execute the ‘Resistance Exercises’ correctly.

 These 9 points are really enlightening for those who have repeatedly failed to maintain or build up muscle mass, despite repeated and intensive dieting and workouts.

 1. Eat More Protein to Fill up the Amino Acid Pool

 One of the main reasons why muscle gets broken down is for its amino acid content.
 So make sure your diet provides all the essential amino acids.
 Given below are three studies to support this fact.

 1. A study involving 18 obese women conducted by the Department of Clinical Medicine and Surgery, University Federico II in Italy observed that”

 “Women with high-protein diet preserved lean body mass compared to a low-calorie diet and improved significant muscle strength.”

 2. Research by the International Society of Sports Nutrition (ISSN) recorded that: